angular/angular/aio/content/guide/creating-libraries.md

 ## Integrating with the CLI using code-generation schematics

-A library typically includes *reusable code* that defines components, services, and other Angular artifacts (pipes, directives, and so on) that you simply import into a project.
+A library typically includes *reusable code* that defines components, services, and other Angular artifacts (pipes, directives) that you import into a project.
 A library is packaged into an npm package for publishing and sharing.
 This package can also include [schematics](guide/glossary#schematic) that provide instructions for generating or transforming code directly in your project, in the same way that the CLI creates a generic new component with `ng generate component`.
 A schematic that is packaged with a library can, for example, provide the Angular CLI with the information it needs to generate a component that configures and uses a particular feature, or set of features, defined in that library.